Financing your Education

 CSULB fees are based on students enrolled in either 6 units or less, or enrolling in 7 units or more.
 Current tuition and fees may be found at the Enrollment Services website.
 Please reference your program’s website for information about the number of units you will take each term.

-The Financial Aid office at CSULB serves all students and help meet their educational goals.
-They work with students and their families to meet the full demonstrated financial need for students who satisfy all deadlines and eligibility Go to the Financial Aid website or contact them at 562.985.8403 for more information.
+The Financial Aid and Scholarships Office serves all students and help meet their educational goals.
+They work with students and their families to meet the full demonstrated financial need for students who satisfy all deadlines and eligibility requirements.

 Who can apply?
 Special education and school counseling students may apply, once admitted to the graduate program, students will commit to 1.5 to 2 years of training on the project.
 Priority will be given to MS special education scholars who are already teaching 6th through 12th grades in districts close to CSULB.
 Project participants will be selected by Drs.
 Achola and Olsen.